geeky-do/devimposter/src/posts/do-not-break-the-internet-please.md

 # Why do companies make such decisions?
 Facebook is huge, and so is its infrastructure.
 So they decided to become an autonomous system, which means that their network and its scale are extensive even by tech giants' standards.
 The more complex your systems are, the less predictability you can have when making such central changes.
 Their extensive network isn't the only problem but the fact that the internet runs on solutions that have been around since the moment of its inception, but they were never supposed to live this long.

+What I find peculiar is that they locked themselves out as well because their internal tools where also residing in the same space.
 # How was it fixed?

 They published an [incident report](https://engineering.fb.com/2021/10/04/networking-traffic/outage/) that gives away nothing.
 However, given the nature of the outage, the likely scenario is that they sent a team to their servers to manually reset because there was no other way to reach those servers.